Karsten Wettberg: Biography

 After a brief stint at Jahn Regensburg in 1992, he returned to SpVgg Landshut from 1992 to 1993, the club winning promotion back to the Bayernliga then.
 He managed MTV Ingolstadt once more in 1993–94, taking this club back to the Bayernliga, too.
 His next club was SG Post/Süd Regensburg in the Landesliga Bayern-Mitte.

-Wettberg coached FC Augsburg in the Regionalliga Süd from July 1995 to September 1996 before returning to SG Post/Süd.
+He coached FC Augsburg in the Regionalliga Süd from July 1995 to September 1996 before returning to SG Post/Süd.
 With this club, he achieved an excellent third place in the Bayernliga 1997–98 and moved then on, across town, to Jahn Regensburg.
 The Jahn, a club in decline since the mid-1970s, experienced a revival under Wettberg, first winning the Landesliga Bayern-Mitte in 1999 and then taking out the Bayernliga title the year after and earning promotion to the Regionalliga.
 He left the Jahn at the end of the 2000–01 season, after a 12th place in the Regionalliga and returned to Landshut for a third time.
 With this club, he won the Landesliga once more.

 In 2003, he joined ASV Cham for a season, a club that had once been a second division outfit but now had become a long-term Landesliga club.
 From there, he went to TuS Regensburg, also in the Landesliga, and managed to take them to second place in the league, his last coaching engagement for the time.

 For his engagement in football, he was awarded the Bundesverdienstkreuz in 2006.

-From 28 March 2007 to 27 May 2008, Wettberg was Vice president of TSV 1860 Munich, a club he is still connected to.
+From 28 March 2007 to 27 May 2008, Wettberg was Vice president of TSV 1860 Munich, a club he was still connected to.

 In April 2009, Wettberg returned to managing, taking over SV Seligenporten, a team which had not won a game in seven months and sat on a relegation rank.
 He successfully navigated the team through four relegation deciders, maintaining Seligenportens league place.
 The final game was a 1–0 win over SpVgg Landshut, a team he had coached three times before.
-With this win, Wettberg continues his run of never having been relegated with a club he coached.
+With this win, Wettberg continued his run of never having been relegated with a club he coached.
 Wettberg successfully took Seligenporten into the Regionalliga Bayern, stepping down from his role at the end of the 2012–13 season to take up coaching at amateur club ATSV 1871 Kelheim.

+Wettberg died on 29 March 2026, at the age of 84.